 Special Call for Proposals: Royal College & AMS/Phoenix Call-to-Caring Funding

-This year we’re excited to announce a special call for applications to the Royal College / AMS CanMEDS grant competition.
+Announcing the call for applications to the Royal College / AMS CanMEDS grant competition.
 In partnership with the AMS Phoenix Project, we aim to fund projects that leverage the 2015 CanMEDS framework to instill and sustain compassion, empathy and professional values in the environments in which health professionals learn and work.

 This grant of up to $25,000 supports research development or implementation of projects that advance competency-based training and assessment for specialists, as defined by CanMEDS.